wdomski/remote-lab/README.md

 The serwer allows to extend available features presented to the end user after providing super user password.
 This feature allows to manager resources more precisely and unlocks additional capabilities.

+The password can be configured inside **RemoteLab/resources/config.yml** file.
+For *password* key enter MD5 hash of the password.

 ## Terminal window

 Terminal console (on the server) is available via web interface.
 It allows to execute commands with shell-like experience.
 There are some limitations, mainly when executing a command it should finish.
 Only when the command finishes it will provide the output of the command, thus commands like watch, less will not work.